My Brother's View of Heaven

 Nope.
 You are wrong.
 This is not a religious essay – at least not in the traditional sense of Heaven.

-Three decades ago, when my brother and I were civil engineering students at the University of Texas, we lived on the top floor of a two bedroom apartment on a hill.
-Our roommate had his own bedroom, and my brother and I shared a room – but our room had a window.
+Four decades ago, when my brother and I were civil engineering students at the University of Texas, we lived on the top floor of a two bedroom apartment on a hill.
+Our roommate had his own bedroom, and my brother and I shared a room – but our room had a window - with a view!
 The panoramic sight from the window was remarkable considering the apartment’s low monthly rent.
 We placed a study desk in front of the window to take advantage of the natural light and the remarkable view.

 At that time and unlike today, the downtown Austin skyline was comprised of only a couple noteworthy tall buildings.
 One of those tall structures that could be seen at a glance was the UT Tower.
 It was located on 40 acres of land where we would both spend an inordinate amount of time studying and learning over the next four years.